losrobbos/d04-b-snippets/3-react/README.md

 However: A lot of react specific NPM packages rely on the full blown setup of CRA.

-So in short: Quite some packages will not work with your Vite setup right away and you need to install the necessary packages manually.
+So in short: Quite some packages will not work with your Vite setup right away and you sometimes need to install the necessary packages that it depends on manually.